breatheco-de/exercise-product-landing-page-plain-css/README.md

 npx --yes http-server -c-1
 ```

+💡 Important:

++ Remember to create a new repository, update the remote (`git remote set-url origin <your new url>`), and upload the code to your new repository using `add`, `commit` and `push`.

-Note: you will have to refresh your browser every time you update your code.
++ Note: you will have to refresh your browser every time you update your code.

 ## 🥵 No one tells you this: